Reposit gives tenants a chance to save on upfront moving costs whilst guaranteeing your landlords better end-of-tenancy protection.

-Instead of a 5 weeks’ deposit, when purchasing a Reposit, the tenant pays the equivalent of 1 week’s rent as a service charge.
-In turn, Reposit will add the landlord to an insurance policy guaranteeing 8 weeks’ worth of tenancy cover (instead of the usual 5).
+Instead of a 5 weeks cash deposit, when purchasing a Reposit, the tenants pay the equivalent of 1 week’s rent as a non-refundable Reposit service charge.
+In turn, Reposit will add the landlord to an insurance policy guaranteeing 8 weeks’ rent worth of cover instead of the usual 5 weeks.

 What’s in it for letting agents?
 Peace of mind with zero paperwork or fear of late registration fees!